How to Earn Interest on Crypto in 2023

 For example, by staking CRV tokens, you can earn fees generated by Curve Finance, one of the leading DeFi protocols.
 Curve Finance pays out 50% of platform fees to CRV stakers.

 To find projects with real yield, you might have to stray off the beaten path as well.
-You’ll find opportunities on Ethereum, like Curve or LooksRare, or on the Abitrum network, like GMX — or elsewhere in the crypto world.
+You’ll find opportunities on the Ethereum network, like Curve or LooksRare, or on the Abitrum network, like GMX.

 Difficulty level: Intermediate/Advanced